Comparison·Jun 15, 2026·7 min read

 If your applicants send clean digital data through APIs and structured forms, the document intake question is uninteresting.
 The data is structured.
 You parse it, you decide.
 US credit unions running on Temenos or MeridianLink usually live in that world.
 Zest is built for that input pipeline.

-Floowed reads all of that as a first-class product surface.
-Same accuracy across input quality.
+Floowed reads and analyses all of that as a first-class product surface, at any quality.
+It normalizes income, runs cash-flow and bank-statement analysis (ADB, DSCR), flags tampering, and cross-checks each document against the evidence in the image.
 The output is structured data the decisioning layer acts on.
 No separate document-intelligence vendor procurement, no integration work, no second contract.
 If document quality is your operational bottleneck, this is not a feature you should expect a model factory to retrofit.
 It is a structural choice Floowed made on day one.

 Which buyer should pick which